The Torres del Paine Tragedy: What Really Happened to Those Five Hikers

 Aldridge told the press that the storm was a “horror film.”
 He sharply criticized the forecast inaccuracies (“100kph predicted; it was triple that”) and the absence of rangers due to election staffing shortages was “mismanagement at its worst.”
 The other survivors described the terror of ”screaming names into the wind,” and watching friends vanish meters away in the whiteout.

-CONAF has suspended new O Circuit reservations for December 2025–February 2026 and is conducting an internal review.
+CONAF temporarily suspended new O Circuit reservations during the aftermath and is conducting an internal review.

 Prosecutor Cristian Crisosto told Channel T13 on November 21 that survivor testimony forms the backbone of the criminal investigation into possible negligence and failure to assist persons in danger.
 No charges have been filed yet, but the case remains active.